Duane Morris LLP

 • Earnings

-• Effective January 1, 2021, the minimum wage in Illinois is $11.00 per hour, and increases by $1 every January 1 thereafter until reaching $15.00 per hour in 2025.
+• Effective 1 January 2025, the minimum wage in Illinois is $15.00 per hour, and will increase to $15.00 per hour on 1 January 2025.
 Lower rates apply for tipped and teen workers, and tax credits for small employers (50 or less employees) that are negatively impacted by complying with these legislative increases also may apply.
-The minimum wage for Chicago employees is $14.00 per hour as of July 1, 2020, and $15.00 per hour effective July 1, 2021, with additional increases based on the CPI planned for every July 1 thereafter.
+The minimum wage for Chicago employees of employers with 4 or more employees is $16.20 per hour as of 1 July 2024, and $15.00 for employers with 4 to 20 employees, with additional increases based on the Consumer Price Index or 2.5%, whichever is lower, planned for every 1 July thereafter.
 A separate local minimum wage ordinance also applies to employers in certain Cook County municipalities.
+Lower rates apply for tipped workers (e.g., restaurant servers).

 • Holidays/Rest Periods

 • Paid holidays are not required under Illinois law.
-Illinois does require employers to allow employees a meal period of at least 20 minutes for employees working for 7.5 hours.
-Employers also must provide break time for nursing mothers to express breast milk.
-Employees generally also must be provided one day of rest (24 hours) per calendar week.
-In addition, Illinois law establishes various compulsory daily rest periods for certain professions.
+Illinois does require employers to allow employees a meal period of at least 20 minutes for employees working for seven and a half (7.5) hours and an additional 20 minute meal period for each additional continuous 4.5 hours worked (e.g., two 20 minute breaks for 12 hour shifts, three 20 minute breaks for 16.5 hour shifts, etc.).
+Employers must also provide break time for nursing mothers to express breast milk.
+Generally, employees are provided one (1) day of rest (24 hours) per consecutive seven (7) day period.
+In addition, Illinois law establishes various compulsory daily rest periods for certain professions and limits length of shifts for teen workers.

 • Minimum/Maximum Age

 • The Illinois Child Labor Law generally requires employees to be at least 14 years of age, although certain exceptions exist for certain circumstances.
+Workers aged 14-15 years must obtain a work permit, with limited exceptions.
 Illinois law does apply different rules for working hours and permits different minimum wage rates for certain young workers.
-Mandatory requirements at a specified age is almost always contrary to federal and Illinois antidiscrimination laws absent unique circumstances.
+Mandatory requirements at a specified age are almost always contrary to federal and Illinois antidiscrimination laws, absent unique circumstances.

 • Illness/Disability

 • Both federal and state law impose requirements for dealing with qualified individuals with a disability.
-Illinois law also requires employers to accommodate an employee’s pregnancy or related medical condition.
+Illinois law also requires employers to accommodate an employee’s pregnancy, childbirth or related medical condition.
 Federal law also provides protections for eligible employees who require medical leave to care for themselves or family members.
-Illinois does not have a family and medical leave act, but does have the Victims’ Economic Security and Safety Act (“VESSA”), which requires employers to offer unpaid leave of up to 12 weeks to victims of domestic, sexual or gender violence.
+Illinois does not have a family and medical leave act but does have the Victims’ Economic Security and Safety Act (VESSA), which requires employers to offer unpaid leave of up to 12 weeks to victims of domestic, sexual, gender or criminal violence.

-The Illinois Employee Sick Leave Act took effect on January 1, 2017, and requires Illinois employers that do provide personal sick leave benefits to employees to allow them to use these benefits for reasons related to the illness, injury, or medical appointments of a “family member.”
-Family member is defined as a spouse, child, parent, sibling, grandparent, grandchild, step-parent, or parent-in-law.
+The Illinois Employee Sick Leave Act requires Illinois employers that do provide employees with personal sick leave benefits to use these for reasons related to the illness, injury, or medical appointments of a “family member”.
+A family member is defined as a spouse, child, parent, sibling, grandparent, grandchild, stepparent, or parent-in-law.
 Employers may limit the amount of benefits available to employees care for family members to one-half of employees’ annual personal sick leave benefits.
 The Employee Sick Leave Act does not include any affirmative obligation for employers to provide paid sick leave to employees.
+Effective 1 January 2024, the Paid Leave for All Workers Act requires Illinois employers to grant or permit all employees to accrue up to 40 hours of paid time off that the employee may use for any reason with very few permitted restrictions.

-Chicago and certain Cook County employers also must comply with the requirements of local Paid Sick Leave Ordinances.
-These local ordinances require all employers to provide all employees who work at least 80 hours in any 120-day period to accrue up to five days of paid sick leave annually and to comply with various obligations regarding employees’ permitted use of such time.
+Chicago and certain Cook County employers also must comply with the requirements of local paid time off ordinances.
+These local ordinances require nearly all employers to provide employees who work at least two (2) hours in a two-week period to accrue up to 40 hours of paid time off annually that may be used for any reason, with limited exceptions or restrictions, and to comply with employee notice and various other obligations regarding employees’ permitted use of such time.
+Effective 1 January 2024, Chicago employers also must either annually grant or permit eligible employees to accrue an additional 40 hours of paid sick and safe leave that may be used for designated care-related reasons for the employee’s or the employee’s family members’ well-being.

 • Location Of Work/Mobility